 eressa, I admit I really dislike thinking that the section you quoted would be about Faramir - since Heth can't have him now, then I hopehopehope that she gets over the guy and they manage to remain good friends.
 It's true that you generally never forget your first love, and I imagine that he will always be special to Heth.
 I would hate to think that she would pine away for Faramir even through a marriage to someone else, however.
 I'd actually rather that the quote be about Elrohir's untimely death - at least she would hopefully see him again after her own passing.

 Rebecca, your arguments *are* persuasive, but after much mulling and consideration I still believe that Imrahil is the best thing that could possibly happen to Heth.
 Nonetheless, I tend to think of the Elrohir/Imrahil debate in simple legal terms: The evidence on Imrahil's behalf is very strong, but still circumstantial.
 So far, anyway!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two seven zero seven as a four place number.
+In the field marked validation number, enter three three three seven as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved